CdrSonan/libESPER-V2/README.md

 ### Main transforms
 The main features of the library are the "forward" and "backward" ESPER transforms, which convert an audio waveform to the ESPER format and back respectively.
-For both directions, an exact and faster, approximate method are available.
+For both directions, an exact and a faster, approximate method is available.
 Additionally, the time step size and number of channels used to describe the voiced/unvoiced parts can be chosen freely.